 The long-term benefits of the South Mall Campus Master Plan would occur at the expense of short-term impacts in the vicinity of the South Mall Campus.
 These short-term impacts would occur during the period of construction, and would include disruptions to the visitor experience, localized air pollution and minor delays in traffic from detours.
 However, these impacts are temporary and proper controls would be used to prevent these impacts from having a lasting effect on the human environment.
-Alternative F also offers alternate methods of phasing the projects in the Master Plan which could minimize construction disturbances in comparison to Alternative B and D.
+Alternatives B and F also offer alternate methods of phasing the projects in the Master Plan which could minimize construction disturbances in comparison to Alternative D. Under Alternative D SI would have to close larger portions of the site at one time in order to complete projects.
+With Alternatives B & F, SI would be able to stagger projects and therefore, would be able to keep constant access to the exhibits.

-Short-term gains to the local economy would occur as local companies and workers are hired and local businesses provide services and supplies during the construction or renovation of buildings.
+Short-term gains to the local economy would occur as local companies and workers are hired, and local businesses provide services and supplies during the construction or renovation of buildings.
 However, upon completion of the project, the gains to the local economy would evolve into a long-term benefit as the Master Plan is completed.
 Increased visitorship would occur by providing an integrated campus worthy of a world-class institution, which would provide consistent business to the South Mall Campus, other museums on the National Mall, and local businesses and merchants.
 In addition, there would be a greater

 Furthermore, upon completion of the South Mall Campus Master Plan, there would be a long-term increase in energy efficiency because aging building systems would be replaced with newer, more efficient systems.
-While there would be a loss of some character defining features of cultural resources and landscapes, the Master Plan would allow for the long-term preservation of important historic resources, such as the Smithsonian Castle and the AIB
+While there would be a loss of some character defining features of cultural resources and landscapes, the Master Plan would allow for the long-term preservation of important historic resources, such as the Smithsonian Castle and the AIB.